Alv3s/Thing.Core/README.md

 ## Getting Started
 We recommend to use Thing.Core with Platform IO.
 For those who don't know it, Platform IO is an IDE for microcontrollers and it can be used with Arduino and many other frameworks.
 Instructions on how to install it [here](https://docs.platformio.org/en/latest/ide/vscode.html#installation).

-After the installation create a new Platform IO and copy this repository onto lib folder.
+After the installation create a new Platform IO and copy/clone this repository onto lib folder.
 By now, your new project should contain a ```Thing.Core``` folder inside ```lib``` folder.
 We are now ready to use Thing.Core framework!

 Thing.Core will handle most of our setup and loop for us, but we will need to tell Thing.Core what is the application it should run.
 For this, we will create into ```src``` folder two files:
   - ```App.h```